wp-plugins/groundwork/readme.txt

 Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 GroundWork creates beautiful functional organization of resource materials for Professional Development or Training.

 == Description ==

-nGroundWork is a plugin designed to create beautiful functional resource libraries for Professional Development delivery.
+GroundWork is a plugin designed to create beautiful functional resource libraries for Professional Development delivery.

 With a few steps you can create highly organized resource libraries designed to allow users to easily find the support documents, videos, or links they need.